OCamlPro/owi/example/define_host_function/life_game/README.md

 [JavaScript API](https://webassembly.org/getting-started/js-api/).

-First of all, a compiled version of the WebAssembly module is needed, obtained by the command line `wat2wasm life.wast`. wat2wasm is part of the [WABT: The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt).
+First of all, a compiled version of the WebAssembly module is needed, obtained by the command line `wat2wasm life.wat`. wat2wasm is part of the [WABT: The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt).

 As in OCaml in the previous contexts, external functions are defined in the environment execution